 CSS :not selector permalink

-I hope this gives you a good overview of just how powerful the :not selector can be.
-It might really save you having some weird css classes just to exclude one item from styling.
+It might really save you from having some weird CSS classes just to exclude one item from styling.

 The :not selector has really good browser support, just some issues on Android and Opera mini (where the later just doesn't support about anything).